KARST Volunteer Show: What’s a Home When You’re Leaving So Soon?

 “Our Shadows Are Long”

-“Our Shadows Are Long” is a joint exhibition between two community darkrooms: Fotohane in Turkey and Contact Darkroom in Totnes.
+“Our Shadows Are Long” is a joint project between two community darkrooms: Fotohane in Turkey and Contact Darkroom in Totnes.

 Their collaboration grew from a shared passion for photography and darkroom culture, and its power to move and empower people of all ages, especially young people.
 Serbest, one of Fotohane’s founders, is a Syrian refugee who began running workshops to help connect young refugees to the world around them.